-This walk: 2007-June-27 - A walk from the Footloose series: "Merrivale" - From "Dartmoor Inn" - Grimstone & Sortridge leat - Vixen Tor - Heckwood Tor - Pew Tor - Sampford Spiney - Ward Bridge (River Walkham) - former Plymouth/Princetown railway - Swelltor Quarry - old London Bridge corbels - Merrivale stone rows.
+This walk: 2007-June-27 - An 8-mile walk from the Footloose series: "Merrivale" - From "Dartmoor Inn" - Grimstone & Sortridge leat - Vixen Tor - Heckwood Tor - Pew Tor - Sampford Spiney - Ward Bridge (River Walkham) - former Plymouth/Princetown railway - Swelltor Quarry - old London Bridge corbels - Merrivale stone rows.
 The weather was not kind, at this time (end-June) parts of the north of England were seriously flooded

 Walk details - Information about the route etc. (below)